Danielle Knudson Heats Up The Catwalk In A Tiny String Bikini At Miami Swim Week

 Reporting from the scene, Danielle took to Instagram on Sunday to drop a sweltering pic captured right on the catwalk – and wowed her fans in the process.
-Her steamy Instagram update showed the blonde bombshell rocking a barely-there string bikini by Acacia as she strutted her stuff on the Swim Week runway.
+Her steamy Instagram update showed the blond bombshell rocking a barely there string bikini by Acacia as she strutted her stuff on the Swim Week runway.

 Danielle put her jaw-dropping beach body on full display in the scorching two-piece.
 Boasting a triangle design, one that did very little to cover Danielle’s insanely fit figure, the minuscule bikini was made up of a plunging black top and a matching string bottom.
-Both pieces sported contrast hems in a bright white color, same as the dramatic long strings that adorned the sides of the tiny bikini bottoms.
+Both pieces sported contrasting hems in a bright white color, same as the dramatic long strings that adorned the sides of the tiny bikini bottoms.

 The 29-year-old stunner flaunted her spectacular bikini body in the skimpy swimsuit.
 As she walked the runway to showcase the daring two-piece, Danielle flashed her incredibly toned stomach and washboard abs.
-Likewise, her chiseled pins were also on display, as she proudly showed off her long, muscular legs in the itty-bitty bikini.
+Likewise, her chiseled pins were also on display, as she proudly showed off her long, muscular legs in the tiny bikini.

-Long, knotted strings dangling from her bikini bottoms draped down to her thighs, calling attention to her sculpted hips.
-At the same time, a tiny string that ran across her bust, just below the chest line, to hold her halter neck top in place lured the gaze toward her décolletage.
+Long, knotted strings dangling from her bikini bottoms and draped down to her thighs, calling attention to her sculpted hips.
+At the same time, a tiny string ran across her bust, just below the chest line, to hold her halter neck top in place and lured the gaze toward her décolletage.

-The Canadian lingerie model slayed the beach-babe look in the teeny black-and-white bikini.
+The Canadian lingerie model slayed the beach-babe look in the tiny black-and-white bikini.
 Sporting a sexy wet-hair look, as if she had just come from a dip in the pool or a refreshing swim in the ocean, Danielle sent temperatures soaring with her daring swimsuit, proudly showcasing her deep cleavage in the skin-baring beach attire.

 As expected, the torrid bikini shot immediately caught the eye of Danielle’s Instagram followers, who rushed to the comments section to express their admiration for her smoking-hot look.